top of page

 "How do we make sure our sales team actually learns something instead of just sitting through another forgettable deck?"

-Our Creative Director answered without missing a beat: "If they don’t see themselves in the slides, they’ll tune out before slide three."
+"If they don’t see themselves in the slides, they’ll tune out before slide three."

 As a presentation design agency, we work on many sales training presentations throughout the year, and we’ve observed a common challenge: most of them are built like a lecture when they should feel like a playbook.
 Sales teams don’t need a textbook on slides.
 They need a high-energy, real-world, actionable guide that makes them better at closing deals.

 So, in this blog we'll cover: how do you make a sales training presentation that actually sticks?
-However, you can also choose to let us do this for you instead (because let’s be honest, you have sales to focus on).

-Why Most Sales Training Presentations Fail
+Top Reasons: Why Sales Training Presentations Fail

-Let’s be brutally honest—most sales training presentations don’t work.
+Let’s be brutally honest: most sales training presentations don’t work.
 They’re dull, overloaded with text, and feel more like a lecture than something that actually improves selling skills.
 We’ve seen this happen time and again.
 Companies put in the effort to train their teams, but the presentations they use end up being… well, forgettable.

 Here’s why: